Anonymity22/handwriting-recognition/README.md

 ### Domain classification

-To enhance the system generalization ability on different users and unseen words, we need to extract features independently only related to word content and cross different users, that is, when a new user comes, the handwriting can be directly recognized.
-We introduce a adversarial network to train the model.
-The public dataset is used as source domain, which contains handwriting words with different writing style.
-Our UWB collected dataset is the target domain.
-We design the domain classifier so that it cannot identify whether it is the word from the public data set or the word from UWB data set.
-This ensures that the feature extraction is independent with the writing style between users.
-The loss function of domain classification ($L_d$) is also calculated using cross entropy with domain label.
+To enhance the system generalization ability on different users and unseen words, we use an adversarial netword to train the model in order to extract features only related to word content rather than users' personal writing style.
+In the adversarial network, a [public handwriting dataset](https://github.com/sjvasquez/handwriting-synthesis) is used as source domain, and our UWB collected dataset is used ar cource domain.

 ## Usage